 Absaroka Range

 Template:Short description Template:Use mdy dates Template:Infobox mountain The Absaroka Range is a sub-range of the Rocky Mountains in the United States.
-The range stretches about Template:Cvt across the Montana–Wyoming border, and Template:Cvt at its widest, forming the eastern boundary of Yellowstone National Park along Paradise Valley, and the western side of the Bighorn Basin.
-The range borders the Beartooth Mountains to the north and the Wind River Range to the south.
+The range stretches roughly north-south around Template:Cvt across the Montana–Wyoming border, and Template:Cvt at its widest east-west extent, forming both the eastern boundary of the Paradise Valley and Yellowstone National Park, and the western edge of the Bighorn Basin.
+The range borders the Beartooth Mountains to the east and north and the Wind River Range to the south and southwest.
 The northern edge of the range rests along I-90 and Livingston, Montana.
 The highest peak in the range is Francs Peak, located in Wyoming at Template:Cvt.
 There are 46 other peaks over Template:Cvt.

 Geography